rn-individual-project/news-chrome-extension/README.md

-# News Chrome Extension Feedback!
+# Fake News Detector

-Hi!
-If you're here, this means I've probably asked you to give me some feedback on my fake news/bias detecting chrome extension.
-Feedback form: https://forms.gle/YRaaoC5RqeZa88V9A
+Fake News Detector is a chrome extension that helps you identify fake news articles when you browse news websites.

-## Instructions
+## Download Instructions

-Below are instructions to run the extension.
+Below are instructions to download and run the extension.

 1. Clone this repository using `git clone https://github.com/rn-individual-project/news-chrome-extension.git` in the terminal.
 2. In your chrome browser, go to `chrome://extensions` and toggle the "Developer mode" in the top-right corner.